Saniajain1320/student_app/README.md

 # student_app
-A user interface to interact wihh students of e-pathshala!
+A beautiful  user interface to interact wihh students of e-pathshala!